museum4punkt0/SammlungOnline/react-guide/README.md

 npm install
 npm run start
 ```

 # WARNING

-right now the build process only works when
-"prettier/prettier": 1 is set to 1 or 0 in .eslintrc.json
-this is because we have not yet applied all new prettier changes
-to all old files.
+Right now the build process only works when `"prettier/prettier": 1` is set to 1 or 0 in `.eslintrc.json`.
+This is because we have not yet applied all new prettier changes to all old files.

 ## Available Scripts